-Using asynchronous programming helps your apps stay responsive when they do work that might take an extended amount of time.
-For example, an app that downloads information from the Internet might spend several seconds waiting for the information to arrive.
-If you use a synchronous method on the UI thread to retrieve the information, the app is blocked until the method returns.
+Using asynchronous programming helps your app stay responsive when it does work that might take an extended amount of time.
+For example, an app that downloads content from the Internet might spend several seconds waiting for the content to arrive.
+If you use a synchronous method on the UI thread to retrieve the content, the app is blocked until the method returns.
 The app won't respond to user interaction, and because it seems non-responsive, the user might become frustrated.
 A much better way is to use asynchronous programming, where the app continues to run and respond to the UI while it waits for an operation to complete.

-Many Windows Runtime features like MediaCapture and StorageFile APIs are exposed as asynchronous APIs.
-By convention, the names of asynchronous APIs end with "Async" to indicate that part of their execution may take place after the call has returned.
+Many Windows Runtime features like the MediaCapture APIs and StorageFile APIs are exposed as asynchronous APIs.
+By convention, the names of asynchronous APIs end with "Async" to indicate that part of their execution may take place after the API has been invoked.

 When you use asynchronous APIs in your Windows Runtime app, your code makes non-blocking calls in a consistent way.
-When you implement these asynchronous patterns in your code, callers can understand and use your code in a predictable way.
+When you implement these asynchronous patterns in your own API definitions, callers can understand and use your code in a predictable way.

 Here are some common tasks that require calling asynchronous Windows Runtime APIs.

-Working with the file system, including displaying a file picker.
+Working with the file system, displaying a file picker